 Applications to Police policy

 The current study presents an evidence-based framework of tactical decision making during armed confrontations that accounts for contextual influences on performance.
 Increased general understanding of the complexities involved in AFO decision making during armed confrontations may similarly improve public trust in the accountability of Police decision making around the use of firearms.
 While it is currently unclear whether the attentional capacities of AFOs can be improved, an awareness of the limitations of attentional processes in high demand situations is crucial, both for the AFOs themselves and for those investigating their responses (Kavanagh, 2006).
-As these results highlight confidence to be a major disparity between expert and novice AFO decisional performance, increasing confidence could serve to improve adaptive decision making during armed confrontations.

 Police training

 The comparative results of both CTAs highlight adaptive flexibility to be associated with firearms expertise and therefore, it is suggested that Police firearms training could enforce adaptive expertise more strongly to enhance AFO flexibility to changing task demands under high stress conditions.
 Cognitive Transformation Theory claims the development of adaptive expertise is dependent on pattern recognition, perceptual discrimination, understanding of the interconnections between knowledge, and the ability to modify knowledge to the specifics of situation and/or domain (Klein & Baxter, 2009; Wiltshire et al., 2014).
-Therefore, in order to promote adaptive expertise, it is recommended that the development of mental models (Gutzwiller & Clegg, 2013; Klein & Militello, 2001; Pirolli & Card, 2005; Ward, Ericsson & Williams, 2012; Ward et al., 2013; Williams, 2002), sense making skills to recognise conflict between mental models and current situational cues (Fiore, Ross & Jentsch, 2012; Morrison, Wiggins, Bond & Tyler, 2013), and the ability to revise or reject mental models in response to situational assessment is enforced (Ando, Kida, & Oda, 2002; Whilsthire et al., 2014; Williams & Westall, 2003).
+Therefore, in order to promote adaptive expertise, it is recommended that the development of mental models (Gutzwiller & Clegg, 2013; Klein & Militello, 2001; Pirolli & Card, 2005; Ward, Ericsson & Williams, 2012; Ward et al., 2013), sense making skills to recognise conflict between mental models and current situational cues (Fiore, Ross & Jentsch, 2012; Morrison, Wiggins, Bond & Tyler, 2013), and the ability to revise or reject mental models in response to situational assessment is enforced (Ando, Kida, & Oda, 2002; Wiltshire et al., 2014).

+Speculatively, this may be accomplished by systematically exposing AFOs to a variety of scenarios where, through guided practice and feedback, they can develop the models of typicality necessary for rapid and accurate situation assessment and anomaly recognition (Fiore, Ross & Jentsch, 2012).
+Exposure to high fidelity ‘worst case’ armed confrontation simulations which involve situations that cannot be solved through traditional methods (tactical SOPs) may encourage adaptive flexibility in order to complete the exercise (Ando, Kida, & Oda, 2002; Williams & Westall, 2003).
+Future research is needed to fully examine how the acceleration of adaptive expertise can be implemented in practice, and any implementations should be fully evaluated to assess their effectiveness.

 Limitations

 As previously discussed, because of the automaticity, and therefore often unconscious, nature of expert decision making, experts in particular may find it difficult to articulate any intuitive processes via interviewing techniques (Feldon, 2010; Smink et al., 2012; Tofel-Grehl & Feldon, 2013).
 Whilst, CTA has been shown to succeed in extracting up to 43% more decision performance-relevant information from experts than standard interview protocols (Clark & Estes, 1996), it must be acknowledged that as a form of interview methodology, CTA is likely to suffer from the same limitations in terms of extraction of intuition.
-However, the publication and high citation of reports that utilise interview methods such as CTA for the extraction of expert intuition in a variety of decision making environments (i.e. Benner, 2004; Klein, 1997; 2001; Klein et al., 1998; Wong & Blandford, 2002), support the use of interview methods for the study of expertise
+However, the publication and high citation of reports that utilise interview methods such as CTA for the extraction of expert intuition in a variety of decision making environments (i.e., Benner, 2004; Klein, 1997; 2001; Klein et al., 1998; Wong & Blandford, 2002), support the use of interview methods for the study of expertise